Welcome! We are still at the start of the project, so this site will be updated as we progressā¦

 Morello is Armās implementation of CHERI on Arm v8.2 architecture.
 It is a development board, compiler & toolchain to allow us to write programs and run them leveraging CHERI

-So for our project, Morello is the platform to prove the efficacy of CHERI in automotive domain.
+So for our project, Morello is the platform to prove the efficacy of CHERI in the automotive domain.

 Read more about Armās Morello Program